manshisharma1372/Weather_Application/README.md

 # Weather-Application
-An Interactive application which tells the weather of a CIty using Weather API.
-Weather App is live at https://manshisharma1372.github.io/Weather_Application/
+An Interactive application which tells the weather of a CIty using Weather API./ Weather App is live at https://manshisharma1372.github.io/Weather_Application/

 # Glimpse: